yalue/onnxruntime_go_examples/README.md

    types.
 This example is meant to serve as a reference for how users may access `Map` and `Sequence` contents.

+ - `string_tensor`: This example runs a network that converts a string into upper and lowercase.
+It is intended to serve as a reference for using string tensors, which work slightly differently from the normal `onnxruntime_go.Tensor[T]` instances.

 Contributing and Opening New Issues
 -----------------------------------